 Van E Gosse Professor of History

-From 2004 through the present, I have helped direct our on-campus "F&M Votes" campaign, a joint student/staff/faculty effort which seeks to register and turn-out our entire student body on Election Day.
+From 2004 through 2023, I helped direct our on-campus "F&M Votes" campaign, a joint student/staff/faculty effort which seeks to register and turn-out our entire student body on Election Day.
 I have remained politically active off-campus, as Co-Chair of Historians for Peace and Democracy (www.historiansforpeace.org), founded as Historians Against the War in 2003.

-I have published op-eds and blogs in a wide range newspapers and websites, including the Philadelphia Inquirer, Boston Globe, New York Times, New York Daily News, Newsweek, History News Network, Huffington Post, Organizing Upgrade, and Portside.org, many of which are available at my personal site.
+I have published op-eds and blogs in a wide range of newspapers and websites, including the Philadelphia Inquirer, Boston Globe, New York Times, New York Daily News, Newsweek, History News Network, Huffington Post, Organizing Upgrade, and Portside.org, many of which are available at my personal site, www.vangosse.com

 A.B., History, Columbia University, January 1983

 Fellow of the Long Room Hub, Trinity College Dublin, November 2023